microsoft/durabletask-mssql/docs/taskhubs.md

 ## Configuring task hub names

 Tasks hubs can be configured explicitly in the SQL provider configuration or can be inferred by details of the SQL connection string.
+By default, the name of a task hub is the name of the database user.
+For more information, see the [Multitenancy](multitenancy.md) topic.

-For self-hosted DTFx apps, you can configure the task hub directly in the `SqlProviderOptions` class.
+For self-hosted DTFx apps that opt-out of multitenant mode, you can configure the task hub directly in the `SqlProviderOptions` class.

 ```csharp
 var options = new SqlProviderOptions